stobias2014/NOVDMVCodeChallengeTobiasSaul/README.md

 # DMV Code Challenge

 ### **Overview**
 This is a small C# .net core application we developed and is an appointment scheduler for the Department of Motor Vehicles (DMV).
-The application reads in data for customers and all customers to a single Teller.
+The application reads in data for customers and assigns all customers to a single Teller. (which is ineffecient)
+Your mission, if you choose to accept, is to create a more effecient algothrim to give each customer an appointment with a teller.

 *Customer*